What is Elemental – Inorganic – Organic – Mercury Toxicity? – Post 23

 - Other Metals Blood tests also included highest levels of Cobalt and Manganese in the blood stream.

-The professor of toxicology later admitted that the NHS did not have a range of tests available to identify severe dental ingestion and was not trained in Oral-Electro galavanism despite this disease being discovered more than 150 years ago, and admitted it would explain why the patient recorded more than 10 times the normal voltage within the oral cavity and would have greatly sped up the elemental mercury vapour being ingested.
+The Professor of Toxicology later admitted that the NHS did not have a range of tests available to identify severe dental ingestion and was not trained in Oral-Electro galvanism despite this disease being discovered more than 150 years ago, and admitted it would explain why the patient recorded more than 10 times the normal voltage within the oral cavity and would have greatly sped up the elemental mercury vapour being ingested.

 The length of time of toxicity is very significant as mercury not only rests in one’s organs but has much time to deposit itself deep into the body’s tissues, the bones.

 “There are no reports in the medical literature on the effects of mercury poisoning on bone in humans”.

 The reason why a professor ‘got it so wrong’ is that the NHS do not provide their clinicians currently, both Dentists and General Medicine clinicians including GPs, with training to diagnose chronic elemental/inorganic dental ingestion toxicity as there is no formal or legal requirement to do so.
 This is confirmed by the failure of the British Dental profession to agree to provide the British Government with the details to include in the British Medical Pharmacopoeia – a book containing the identification of compound medicines published by the British Government / the British Dental Association.